thoughtspot/thoughtspot.github.io/pages/end_user_guide/end_user_search/about_tables.md

 1. While viewing your answer as a table, hover over a column border in the column header row.
 2. Click and drag the border to create your preferred column width.

+## Sort columns

+You can sort a table by column values by clicking on the column title.
+If you hold down the SHIFT key you can click on multiple heads and sort on them in turn.

+{% include tip.html content="This same functionality is available on tables you see elsewhere in ThoughtSpot.
+For example, a table in the **DATA** page is also sortable in this manner."%}

 ## About headlines (summary information)